eddygreat/Meb_School_Management_system/README.md

 *   **User Signup:** The signup form collects user information and displays a "Signup Successful" message upon submission.
 It does not send data to a backend.
 *   **User Login:** The login form simulates a successful authentication for any provided credentials.
 Upon login, a mock user session is created and stored in the browser's local storage.
-*   **Role-Based Access:** After logging in, a "Role Switcher" component is available.
+*   **Role-Based Access:** On visiting the site, a "Role Switcher" component is available.
 This allows you to dynamically change the user's role between `Admin`, `Student`, `Teacher`, and `Parent` to explore the different views and permissions available to each role.
+Please note, this is a temporary feature for demonstration purposes.
+In a production environment, user roles would be assigned by an administrator and would not be user-changeable.
 *   **Simulated API Calls:** Pages like the Admin User Management dashboard simulate asynchronous data fetching, complete with loading spinners and error states, to demonstrate professional data handling practices.
 *   **Feature-Rich UI:** Key features, such as the multi-step "Face Enrollment" process, have a complete and polished user interface to showcase the full vision of the application.